Motorcycle Accident Shoulder Injuries

 The 6 Types of Shoulder Injuries Faced by Riders

-In general shoulder injuries are determined by the type of the motorcycle accident, the force of the impact, and actions taken during the post-accident phase.
+In general shoulder injuries are determined by the type of motorcycle accident, the force of the impact, and actions taken during the post-accident phase.
 These are the most common shoulder injuries in motorcycle crashes:

 - Dislocated shoulder – This usually happens as a result of landing directly on the shoulder.
 A fall can wrench the acromioclavicular joint out of its place between the scapula and clavicle, resulting in a dislocated shoulder.
 In layman’s terms, the upper arm bone pops out of its socket in the shoulder blade.

-A dislocated shoulder can result in intense pain, a visibly deformed shoulder, and inability to move the joint.
+A dislocated shoulder can result in intense pain, a visibly deformed shoulder, and an inability to move the joint.
 It can also cause numbness, weakness, or muscle spams that increase the severity of the pain.

 - Shoulder breakage or fracture – Like all bones in the body, the clavicle (collarbone), scapula (shoulder blade), or humerus (upper arm bone) can fracture or break under immense pressure or impact.
 When this happens, the victim may feel debilitating pain in the surrounding muscles, and movement of the shoulders and upper arm may be severely restricted.